tfabris/BlueGigaEmpeg/README.md

 describe how to change the setting.
 Set the RS-232 Crossover jumper block to the opposite setting.

-Place the assembly into the BlueGigaEmpeg enclosure so that the RESET/PAIR button and the LED fit into the holes on the enclosure.
+Place the assembly back into the BlueGigaEmpeg enclosure so that the RESET/PAIR button and the LED fit into the holes on the enclosure.
 If the LED got bent, straighten it carefully so the LED fits into the hole.

 When reassembling the BlueGigaEmpeg enclosure, Be careful not to overtighten the screws, if you tighten them too tight, you'll strip the plastic they're